chinamike65/hugo-tuolesi/content/book4/book4en.md

 There was a couple who were very affectionate when they were young, but their family did not approve of their marriage.
 The two said that they would commit suicide if they refused to get married.
 The family had no choice but to let them get married.

 After two years of marriage, it was very good.
 After another two years, after giving birth to a child, they started to quarrel every day.
-My husband scolds my old mother every day.
+Her husband scolded her old mother every day.

 In this way, from the age of twenty to more than fifty years old, the wife gave birth to eight children, but the husband still beat and scolded her and blamed her.

-The wife wants to get a divorce, but she can't leave.
+The wife wanted to get a divorce, but she couldn't leave.

-In the end, the wife had no choice, so she ran to Master Yongzeng, son, and wanted to become a monk, the Dharma King said, "Did you become a monk to avoid your family?
-If so, you can endure it for another two years, and your husband will, It's better for you."
+In the end, the wife had no choice, so she ran to Master Yongzeng, son, and wanted to become a nun, the Dharma Master said, "Do you want to become a nun to escape your family?
+If so, you can endure it for another two years, and your husband will treat you better."

-She came back after hearing this.
+She went home after hearing this.

-Two years later, one day, my wife was working, and suddenly my husband came to my wife and said, "Oh, my wife, I'm sorry, I've been beating and scolding you all my life, I'm sorry!"
+Two years later, one day, the wife was working, and suddenly her husband came to his wife and said, "Oh, my wife, I'm sorry, I've been beating and scolding you all my life.
+I'm sorry!"

-The husband wanted to change the method and play tricks on her, so she was even more afraid.
+The husband wanted to change the technique and play tricks on her, so she was even more afraid.

 In fact, on that day, the karma between them for so many years was almost finished.

-At this time, the husband realized that he should not treat his wife like this, and his love for his wife came out.
+The husband realized that he should not treat his wife like this, and his love for his wife came out.

 From that day on, her husband treated her very, very well.

-Why is this?
-Queen Yong Zengfa said that in the past life of this couple, his wife was a man, and he bought a calf, and this calf was her current husband.
+Why was this?
+Master Yong Zeng said that in a past life of this couple, the wife was a man, and he bought a calf, and this calf was her current husband.

-After two years of good raising, the calf grew up and could plow the fields, so I beat it and scold it every day and made it work.
+After two years of good raising, the calf grew up and could plow the fields, so she beat it and scoledd it every day and made it work.

-Because two people had fate in the past life, the present life is compared, and it is easy to come together.
+Because two people had a karmic connection in a past life, the present life is compared, and it is easy to come together.

 In his previous life, he raised cattle well for two years.
-In this life, when he is old, the husband has been good to his wife for two years.
+In this life, when he was old, the husband had been good to his wife for two years.
 After that, the retribution for beating and scolding will come.
 In the past, more than 40 years later, the retribution debt was repaid, and the two of them could be reconciled.

-Therefore, all suffering is the retribution of one's own evil deeds.
+Therefore, all suffering is  retribution for one's own evil deeds.

 Also, when karma appears, be willing to endure it.

-If the heart is not troubled, the pain will be very small.
+If the mind is not troubled, the pain will be very small.

 Once you are upset, you will feel that it is a great pain.

-It's like being beaten by someone, endure it for five minutes, and then it's over.
+It's like being beaten by someone.
+Endure it for five minutes and then it's over.

 If you hold grudges in your heart, you will hold grudges for a lifetime, and you will suffer for a lifetime.